sdiehl/wiwinwlh/tutorial.md

-This is generally not a wise thing to build a library around, unless of course the purpose of the program is itself to evaluate arbitrary Haskell code ( something like a online Haskell shell or the likes ).
+This is generally not a wise thing to build a library around, unless of course the purpose of the program is itself to evaluate arbitrary Haskell code ( something like an online Haskell shell or the likes ).

 Both hint and mueval do effectively the same task, desigend around slightly different internals of the GHC Api.